Insektors

 Insektors (stylized as InseKtorS) is a 1994 French animated television series set on a planet inhabited by two factions of anthropomorphic insects: one colorful and peace-loving, the other monochromatic and aggressive.

-Made in a small studio, Fantôme in France, it was one of the earliest computer-animated series alongside VeggieTales and ReBoot.
+Made by a small studio, Fantôme in France, it was one of the earliest computer-animated series alongside VeggieTales and ReBoot.
 The series won 30 awards, including a 1994 "Children and Young People" Emmy Award.

 In 2023, Piko Interactive acquired rights to the show.

 Production and dubbing

 Fantôme was formed by Renato, Georges Lacroix and Jean-Yves Grall in 1985.
 It released Les fables géométriques (Geometric Fables), the first computer-animated television series.
 Renato came up with the idea for Insektors in 1991, when Les fables géométriques was almost done airing.
 Animation director Gilbert Louet said that the team wanted to make something more ambitious, with a more serious story and larger scope.
 A pilot and making of documentary was released in 1992.

 Fantôme hired script writer Eric Rondeaux at the recommendation of animation studio Ellipse Programme, with whom Rondeaux had worked on a 1991 adaptation of The Adventures of Tintin.
 Marc Perrier and Veronique Herbaut were later hired as additional script writers.
 The studio used Silicon Graphics hardware for its animations.
 Crew recalled the animation process as grueling; the studio wanted two to five seconds of animation to be done per person each day.
 For the second season, the series used motion capture on the direction of Canal+, who had just bought a production company that specialized in the technique.

 A pilot episode was shot, and there were two 13-episode seasons and a few special episodes including a 1996 Christmas episode.
 The series was dubbed into two English language releases; one for North America, and one for the UK.
 The North American version was recorded in Paris.
 It was first aired on Canadian television on YTV.
 For the UK version, the script was re-written; characters had different names and different dialogue was used.
 Jokes and references specific to British/English culture were also incorporated.